 Create custom Snowflake commerce dashboards

-Depending on whether you already have a Snowflake account or not, Coveo offers the Data Share and the Snowflake reader account features to let you access your data in the Snowflake ecosystem.
+Depending on whether you already have a Snowflake account or not, Coveo offers the Data Share and the Snowflake reader account features to access your data in the Snowflake ecosystem.
 The following table indicates which Coveo features you should use to access your data in Snowflake:

 When you already have a Snowflake account When you don’t have a Snowflake account